-Grand Rounds: Weekly, an in-house or visiting professor presents a comprehensive review of special topics in medicine.
+Grand Rounds: Twice Monthly, an in-house or visiting professor presents a comprehensive review of special topics in medicine.

 Simulation Training: In scheduled sessions throughout the year, our residents receive training and instruction on ACLS/code simulation, evaluation and care of the critically ill patient, and procedures which include intubation, placement of central lines, and lumbar punctures.